Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 }
 ```

 This is a list of UTC timestamps and coordinates indicating the geometric position of the camera (the STEREO Ahead spacecraft in this example).
 The first coordinate is the distance to Sun, the second and third coordinates are the Stonyhurst heliographic longitude and latitude of the given object.

 At the moment, the following locations are available: all JPL DE430 ephemeris locations (solar system planets, Pluto, the Moon), comet 67P/Churyumov-Gerasimenko.
 Also available are the following spacecraft trajectories (existing or planned): SOHO, STEREO, SDO, PROBA-2, PROBA-3, Solar Orbiter, Parker Solar Probe.
+Several reference frames often used in the heliophysics domain are known.

 The following functions are implemented:

-- `position` and `state` (in km and km/s); representations (`kind`): `rectangular`, `latitudinal`, `radec`, `spherical`, `cylindrical`;
+- `position` and `state` (in km, km/s, and/or radian) of `target` relative to `observer` in `ref` reference frame, optionally corrected for `abcorr` (`NONE` - geometric, default, `LT`, `LT%2BS`, `CN`, `CN%2BS`, `XLT`, `XLT%2BS`, `XCN`, `XCN%2BS`, see SPICE documentation); representations (`kind`): `rectangular` (default), `latitudinal`, `radec`, `spherical`, `cylindrical`;

-- `transform` -- transform between several reference frames used in heliophysics; representations (`kind`): `matrix`, `angle` (Euler, rad), `quaternion`;
+- `transform` -- transform between `from_ref` reference frame and `to_ref` reference frame; representations (`kind`): `matrix` (default), `angle` (Euler, radian), `quaternion` (SPICE format);

 - `utc2scs` and `scs2utc` -- transform between UTC and spacecraft OBET (Solar Orbiter supported).

+Other arguments:

+- `utc` - start of time range
+- `utc_end` (optional) - end of time range
+- `deltat` (optional) - time step in seconds

 There is a guarantee that the data is sent ordered by UTC timestamps.

 This service is used to support the Viewpoint functionality of JHelioviewer.

+## PropagationService API ##

+The `PropagationService` is a REST network service which returns JSON encoded responses.
+It is currently just a mock-up and handles only the case of radial propagation with a fixed speed.
+It uses the `GeometryService`.

+The following function is implemented:

+- `propagate`
+    - Arguments:
+        - `name` (ignored) - quantity
+        - `utc` - start of time range
+        - `utc_end` (optional) - end of time range
+        - `deltat` (optional) - time step
+    - Returns: rectangular coordinates position of SOHO in HEEQ reference frame in km and fixed propagation speed of 1000km/s.

 ## SAMP ##

-The SAMP messages supported by JHelioviewer are:
+The incoming SAMP messages supported by JHelioviewer are:

 - `image.load.fits` -- specific FITS image;
 - `table.load.fits` -- only for ESA SOHO Science Archive tool, as JHelioviewer does not support FITS tables yet;